filodb/FiloDB/README.md

     ```

 2. Choose either the Cassandra column store (default) or the in-memory column store.
     - Start a Cassandra Cluster.
-If its not accessible at `localhost:9042` update it in `core/src/main/resources/application.conf`.
+    - Copy `core/src/main/resources/filodb-defaults.conf` and modify the Cassandra settings for your cluster.
+This step and passing in a custom config may be skipped for a localhost Cassandra cluster with no auth.
     - Or, use FiloDB's in-memory column store with Spark (does not work with CLI).
 Pass the `--conf spark.filodb.store=in-memory` to `spark-submit` / `spark-shell`.
 This is a great option to test things out, and is really really fast!

-3. For Cassandra, run `filo-cli --command init` to initialize the default `filodb_admin` keyspace.
+3. For Cassandra, update the `keyspace-replication-options` config, then run `filo-cli -Dconfig.file=/path/to/my/filo.conf --command init` to initialize the default `filodb_admin` keyspace.
 In addition, you should use CQLSH to create any additional keyspaces you desire to store FiloDB datasets in.
 4. Dataset creation can be done using `filo-cli` or using Spark Shell / Scala/Java API.
 5. Inserting data can be done using `filo-cli` (CSV only), using Spark SQL/JDBC (INSERT INTO), or the Spark Shell / Scala / Java API.
 6. Querying is done using Spark SQL/JDBC or Scala/Java API.